 - Garnishing wages from your paycheck

 - Taking any tax credits or refunds that may eventually be due to you

 - Pulling money straight out of your bank accounts

 - Placing liens on any property you owe (preventing you from selling, and damaging your credit score rating)

-If you can’t afford the taxes you owe, what are your options other than piling on fees or facing jail time?
+If you can’t afford the taxes you owe, you have numerous options – aside from piling on fees or facing jail time.

 1. Getting an Extension

 A tax filing extension gives you more time to put your tax return together, but does not change your payment deadline.
 Even if you don’t know the exact amount you owe, you still need to pay by the tax filing deadline (usually April 15th), whether you complete your return before or after that date.
 You’ll end up estimating what you owe, paying on time, and getting a refund if you overpay.
 While the extension buys you up to 120 days, interest still builds up on any unpaid amount while you’re waiting to file.

 2. Explain Extenuating Circumstances